tltangliang/10inch-player/README.md

 A 10 inch width HiFi music player with 7.84 touchscreen.

+## Features

+- Simple and clear design
+- Easy to use
+- AirPlay and Bluetooth support
+- Low cost
+- Low power use

 ## Introduction

 I have an old set of Denon speakers that can only play CDs and tapes, which is outdated.
 This has inspired me to come up with an idea.

 I plan to use Volumio as a digital playback system and hope that the appearance is as good-looking as possible, while keeping the cost low.

+Volumio support AirPlay and Bluetooth.
+That's perfect.
+Alternatively, I can use piCorePlayer or Moode Audio Player instead.

 This is the effect of placing the DIY finished product next to the Denon speaker.
 It looks pretty durable, doesn't it?